comp-physics/roseNNa/README.md

 ## Further documentation

-Please see [this document](https://github.com/comp-physics/roseNNa/blob/master/doc/opensource.md) on how to extend roseNNa to new network models and [this document](https://github.com/comp-physics/roseNNa/blob/master/doc/methodology.md) on the details of the roseNNa pipeline.
+Please see [this document](https://github.com/comp-physics/roseNNa/blob/master/doc/opensource.md) on how to extend roseNNa to new network models and [this document](https://github.com/comp-physics/roseNNa/blob/master/doc/methodology.md) on the details of the roseNNa pipeline .